avincenthill/particle-game/README.md

 # particle-game
 A non-physical particle simulation made in pygame.
-Instructions are onscreen, and an executable can be found in the dist directory.
+Instructions are onscreen, and the executable "particle-game" can be found in the dist directory.